kent-map/chirpy/_posts/2024-03-01-austen-ramsgate.md

 In Austen’s published work, [Ramsgate]({{ site.baseurl }}/dickens/19c-ramsgate)  is associated with less reputable male characters.
 In _Pride and Prejudice_, the ostensibly charming militia officer George Wickham connives to seduce and elope with the young, impressionable, and very wealthy Georgiana Darcy at [Ramsgate]({{ site.baseurl }}/dickens/19c-ramsgate).
 In _Mansfield Park_, [Ramsgate]({{ site.baseurl }}/dickens/19c-ramsgate)  becomes a destination for the selfish and profligate Tom Bertram.
 In her private life, Austen also casts aspersions on the port, commenting in a letter to her sister: “Ed.
 Hussey is warned out of Pett, and talks of fixing at [Ramsgate]({{ site.baseurl }}/dickens/19c-ramsgate).
 Bad taste!
 He is very fond of the sea, however.
 Some taste in that, and some judgment, too, in fixing on [Ramsgate]({{ site.baseurl }}/dickens/19c-ramsgate), as being by the sea”.[^ref4]   Austen seems to have harboured reservations about the opportunities for loose or immoral behaviour in [seaside towns]({{ site.baseurl }}/19c/19c-seaside) such as [Ramsgate]({{ site.baseurl }}/dickens/19c-ramsgate).

 {% include embed/image.html src="wc:Illustration_by_C_E_Brock_for_Pride_and_Prejudice_-_Mr._Denny_entreated_permission_to_introduce_his_friend.jpg" aspect="0.595" caption="Pride and Prejudice" %}

+Banner Image Credit: View of Ramsgate Town and Harbour," watercolour, by the British artist and engraver James Ward, R.A.
+Courtesy of the British Library, London.

 ### Bibliography